Updated with new pictures, updated recipe, and additional text (originally posted December 1, 2016).

 - 2 tsp chili powder

-- Optional: top with shredded cheddar cheese and chopped green onions
+- Optional toppings: shredded cheddar cheese and chopped green onions

 - Preheat oven to 425 degrees F.

-- Roast for 20-30 minutes until vegetables are tender and charred on the edges.
+- Roast the peppers and onions for 15-20 minutes and the butternut squash for 25-30 minutes, flipping and stirring once, until vegetables are tender and lightly charred on the edges.

 - Taste for additional salt and pepper.
-Serve warm with shredded cheddar cheese, diced green onions, or other desired toppings.
+Serve immediately with shredded cheddar cheese, diced green onions, or other desired toppings.

 - The heat level in this recipe is mild.
 Adjust the spice levels according to your preferences.

 - Nutritional information represents one serving for a total of six servings.